 Attendance & Commitment

-Attendance on campus is required for 5 days per week for 7 blocks throughout the period of the apprenticeship.
+Apprenticeship - Attendance on campus is required for 5 days per week for 7 blocks throughout the period of the apprenticeship.
 Students will be advised of these dates upon enrolment.
 The majority of the learning is on-and-off-the-job under the supervision of the employer/workplace supervisor and trainer.
 Must attend 80% of the course block delivery days.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.

 Our library team are passionate about supporting students to achieve their study goals.
 They have subject guides, referencing help, and online resources to assist you with you assessments.